ThisIsNoahEvans/TurtleFun/README.md

 # TurtleFun
 Some fun with the Python turtle

+# The TurtleFun code has been moved to my repo for Python Tasks I completed at school - [here](https://github.com/thisisnoahevans/pythontasks)

 ## About
 For a computer science project I had to do at school, I had to learn how to use Turtle in Python.
 I was given tasks to do, and, as I have experience with this already, I might have done too much.
 It quickly turned into just a bit of fun, and I decided that I should post the code to my GitHub.
 Why?
 Why not?